 \subsection{Feature visualization}

 We provide additional feature visualization (t-SNE plots~\cite{maaten2009visualizing}) in~\autoref{fig:tsne100}.
 We sample 25 training (circle)/test (cross) instances per class and perform t-SNE.
-We see clear feature deviation of minor classes (e.g., see the red and magenta classes) for all the training objectives.
-Our CDT approach could separate different classes slightly better than other approaches.
-Therefore, even with feature deviation, the training and test instances of the same class are still closer, compared to different classes.
+We see clear feature deviation of minor classes (\eg, see the red and magenta classes) for all the training objectives.
+Our CDT could separate different classes better than other approaches.
+Thus, even with feature deviation, the training and test instances of the same class are still closer than different classes.

-\subsection{Discussions}
+\section{Discussions}